Free life insurance quotes in minutes

 Collapse table

 Methodology: Approximate estimated rates are calculated for male and female non-smokers with a type 2 diabetes diagnosis obtaining a $500,000, 20-year term policy.
 Typically, the younger you are at the time of diagnosis, the higher your premiums will be, so different health classifications were used to calculate rates accordingly.
-Rates at age 25 were calculated using an average of Substandard T5 health classifications; ages 30 and 35 were calculated using an average of Substandard T4 health classifications; ages 40 and 45 were calculated using an average of Substandard T3 health classifications; ages 50 and 55 were calculated using an average of Substandard T2 health classifications, and rates at age 60 are calculated using an average of Standard health classifications.
-Quotes are based on a composite of policies from Corebridge Financial, Legal & General America, Lincoln Financial, Mutual of Omaha, Pacific Life, Protective, Prudential, Symetra, and Transamerica.
+Rates at age 30 were calculated using an average of Substandard T4 health classifications; rates at age 40 were calculated using an average of Substandard T3 health classifications; rates at age 50 were calculated using an average of Substandard T2 health classifications, and rates at age 60 are calculated using an average of Standard health classifications.
+Life insurance averages are based on a composite of policies offered by Policygenius from Corebridge Financial, Legal & General America, Lincoln Financial, Mutual of Omaha, Pacific Life, Protective, Prudential, Symetra, and Transamerica, and the Policygenius Life Insurance Price Index, which uses real-time data from leading life insurance companies to determine pricing trends.
+Rates may vary by insurer, term, coverage amount, health class, and state.
 Not all policies are available in all states.
-Rate illustration valid as of 01/01/2024.
+Rate illustration valid as of 05/01/2024.

 20-year term life insurance rates for people with type 1 diabetes